-Executive Chairman and Chief Executive Officer Appointed to the Board on 15 March 2012
+Executive Chairman, Chief Executive Officer Appointed to the Board on 15 March 2012

 Mr. Tong is a businessman with interests in media, property development and other businesses in Malaysia, Singapore and Canada.
-He is on the board of M+S Pte Ltd, a joint venture between Khazanah Nasional Berhad and Temasek Holdings (Private) Ltd. He is also the Chairman of the Board of Taiga Building Products Limited, a distributor of building products, listed on the Toronto Stock Exchange, with annual sales of over C\$1.0 billion and Chairman of 3Cnergy Limited, formerly HSR Global Limited is a Singapore-based investment holding company.
-His media interests are in The Edge Media Group Pte Ltd, which publishes The Edge Singapore, The Edge Malaysia, The Edge Review, The Edge Markets and other print and digital publications.
-He holds a Bachelor of Arts in Business Administration and a Master of Arts in Economics and Finance from Simon Fraser University, Canada.
+He is on the board of M+S Pte Ltd, a joint venture between Khazanah Nasional Berhad and Temasek Holdings (Private) Ltd. He is also the Chairman of the Board of Taiga Building Products Limited, a distributor of building products, listed on the Toronto Stock Exchange, with annual sales of over C\$1.0 billion and Chairman of 3Cnergy Limited, formerly HSR Global Limited is a Singapore-based investment holding company, listed on the Singapore Exchange.

+His media interests are in The Edge Media Group Pte Ltd (TEMG), which publishes The Edge Singapore, The Edge Malaysia, The Edge Financial Daily and other print and digital publications.
+TEMG also owns two online portals; theedgemarkets.com which covers business and general news and stocks investment ideas, and theedgeproperty. com, an innovative and comprehensive property portal.
+Both portals offer useful analytics, news, data and insights that aim to help the public make better decisions.

+Mr. Tong holds a Bachelor of Arts in Business Administration and a Master of Arts in Economics and Finance from Simon Fraser University, Canada.
 In 2002, he was bestowed his Doctor of Laws (Honoris Causa) from the same university.